Recruitment

 Introducing a CV screening process allows you to:

-• Quickly sort through a high volume of job applications
+• Quickly sort through a high volume of job applications and dig through your talent pool if needed

 • Reduce hiring bias and increase diversity within your organisation